Young Women with Breast Cancer Experiences and Needs

 Co- Investigators: J. Sussman, G. Pond, L. Bordeleau, S. Mukherjee, M. Forbes, K. Madde

-This study aimed to gather and analyze the physical, psycho-social and informational needs of YWBC at a regional cancer centre.
+This study aimed to gather and analyze the physical, psycho-social and informational needs of young women with breast cancer (YWBC) at the Juravinski Regional Cancer Centre.
 Participants attended either a focus group or interview that was moderated by following a semi-structured interview format.
 Transcripts were reviewed independently and then compiled by themes and recurring responses by two reviewers using constant comparative method.
 Focus groups and interviews were conducted with a total of 16 women, 40 years of age or less, diagnosed with breast cancer within the last year.
 Several themes arose from the data which included the need for: age appropriate information; timely referral to fertility services and supportive care services.
 Most participants reported experiencing a timely work-up and diagnosis.
 All participants expressed distress.
 The most common triggers were telling their children of their diagnosis, waiting for biopsy results and fear of recurrence.

 Presentation: McMaster Department of Oncology Student Research Day.
 San Antonio Breast Cancer Meeting.